 Looking to find an advantage, the United States moved its home games to Columbus, Ohio.
-Previously even the games held in the States had been attended mostly by Mexicans, but Columbus provided a genuine home-stadium feel.
+Previously even the games held in the States had drew mostly by Mexicans, but Columbus provided a genuine home-stadium feel.
 The increased home advantage meant results kept on improving.
 The colder temperatures took the Mexicans out of their comfort zone.
 It also suited the style of football favored by the United States, allowing them to press more effectively.

 Finally, in Florida in 1980, the United States recorded a 2–1 win, which became a turning point for U.S. soccer.
 The rivalry kicked off in earnest at this point.
 Future matches became much closer affairs and the United States started to win most home games.

 A win in Mexico continued to elude the United States, though.
 Mexico was a notoriously hostile place to visit.
 Teams had to contend with altitude, pollution, and some of the most partisan fans in the world.
 Coins, bottles, and batteries routinely rained down from the stands.
 In times past, effigies of U.S. players hanging by their necks intimidated visiting players.

 In 1997, the United States got their first point on Mexican soil, a 0–0 in the qualifying group for the France ‘98 World Cup.

 Brazil Vs. Argentina